teorth/equational_theories/README.md

 [![Paper](https://img.shields.io/badge/Paper-WIP-blue)](https://teorth.github.io/equational_theories/blueprint.pdf)
 [![Zulip Channel](https://img.shields.io/badge/Zulip_Channel-Join-blue)](https://leanprover.zulipchat.com/#narrow/stream/458659-Equational)

 The purpose of this project, launched on Sep 25, 2024, is to explore the space of equational theories of magmas, ordered by implication.
-To begin with we shall focus only on theories of a single equation, and specifically on [this list](equational_theories/AllEquations.lean) of 4694 equations (all laws involving at most four magma operations, up to symmetry and relabeling).
-This creates 4694*(4694-1) = 22,028,942 implications that need to be proven or disproven.
+To begin with we shall focus only on theories of a single equation, and specifically on the 4694 equational laws involving at most four magma operations, up to symmetry and relabeling (here is the list [in Lean](equational_theories/AllEquations.lean) and in [plain text](https://github.com/teorth/equational_theories/blob/main/data/equations.txt)).
+This creates 4694*(4694-1) = 22,028,942 implications that need to be proven or disproven, creating both "implications" and "anti-implications".

+We will accumulate both "proven" and "conjectured" implications and anti-implications: proven assertions will be verified in the proof assistant language [Lean](https://www.lean-lang.org/), and "conjectured" assertions represent all claims (either human-generated or computer-generated) that have not yet been verified in Lean.
+The current status of the project can be found on the [dashboard](https://teorth.github.io/equational_theories/dashboard/).

 Some selected equations of interest are listed [here](equational_theories/Equations.lean) (in Lean form) and [here](https://teorth.github.io/equational_theories/blueprint/subgraph-eq.html) (in a human readable blueprint).
+Examples include
+- Equation 1: `x = x`.
+The trivial law.
+- Equation 2: `x = y`.
+The singleton law.
+- Equation 43: `x ∘ y = y ∘ x`.
+The commutative law.
+- Equation 46: `x ∘ y = z ∘ w`.
+The constant law.
+- Equation 168: `x = (y ∘ x) ∘ (x ∘ z)`.
+The central groupoid law.
+- Equation 4512: `x ∘ (y ∘ z) = (x ∘ y) ∘ z`.
+The associative law.

 Some automatically generated progress:
 - Sep 28, 2024: [85 laws](equational_theories/Generated/Constant.lean) have been shown to be equivalent to the constant law [`Equation46`](https://teorth.github.io/equational_theories/blueprint/subgraph-eq.html#eq46), and [815 laws](equational_theories/Generated/Singleton.lean) have been shown to be equivalent to the singleton law [`Equation2`](https://teorth.github.io/equational_theories/blueprint/subgraph-eq.html#eq2).
 Discussed in the blueprint [here](https://teorth.github.io/equational_theories/blueprint/sect0005.html).